mrumkovskis/wabase-wiki/View-Intro.md

 ## HTTP request to Wabase API to SQL request

 This might as well be one of the most important sections for understanding and learning all the capabilities of Wabase.
-The idea is very simple yet very powerful.
+The idea is quite simple yet very powerful.

 As already mentioned, we define views with `.yaml` files.
 Then, while working with a view through HTTP requests, it goes through Wabase's inner API (backend server), which generates the treSQL inquiry, which is then translated into